platform-system-interface/psi-spec/src/platform-initialization.md

 (ZSBL)](https://riscv.org/wp-content/uploads/2019/12/Summit_bootflow.pdf).

 **Note**:
-Vendors may define additional constraints in addition to their hardware limitiations.
+Vendors may define artificial constraints in addition to their hardware limitiations.
 For example, AMD implements DRAM initialization in signed code that runs on a coprocessor before the main x86 cores come out of reset.
 Because the signatures of the binaries involved are verified, they cannot be